nanobox-io/nanobox-guides/articles/python/pyramid/add-a-database.md

 # Add a Database

+_**PLACEHOLDER:** This whole guide is essentially placeholder content and needs to be replaced with Pyramid-specific content._

 ## Configure
 You can add a database to your app by simply adding a data component to your `boxfile.yml`: